as4395/Guides/explore-guides/stop-using-vpns-for-privacy/README.md

 ## 1. The Reality of VPN Breaches

 Even prominent VPN providers, despite their robust security claims, are not immune to breaches.
-A notable example is the 2018 NordVPN incident where a server was compromised.
+A notable example is the 2018 NordVPN incident, where a server was compromised.
 While NordVPN has since implemented significant security enhancements, including a move to 100% RAM-based servers by 2023 and regular independent audits, this historical event serves as a critical reminder.

 > No VPN service can guarantee absolute imperviousness to attack.
 The integrity of your data ultimately relies on their security infrastructure and swift incident response, which, as history shows, can have vulnerabilities.